Triangles on Web Ch7 WebGPU Shading Language

 Annotations

-.
+The very first significant difference is annotations starting with @.
 There are mainly two kinds of annotations, the function annotations and the parameters annotations.

 Function Annotations

-.
+We have used only four of them so far, @vertex, @fragment, @compute and @workgroup_size.
 The first three are used to specify the type of the function, and the last one is used to specify the workgroup size of the compute shader.
 We have already introduced their usage in the previous chapters.

 Parameters Annotations